K0iram/wicked-mad-libs/README.md

 1. Fork and clone this repository.
 2. Install dependencies with `npm install`.
-3. Install yarn with 'brew update , brew install yarn'
+3. Install yarn with `brew update brew install yarn`
 4. Run the front-end server with `yarn start`.

 ## Approach